KolatimiDave/Face-Detection-with-Intel-OPENVINO/README.md

 <h2> Face-Detection-with-Intel-OPENVINO </h2>
-Face-Detection Application demonstrates how to create a smart video IoT solution using Intel® hardware and software tools(OPENVINO).
+Face-Detection Application demonstrates how to create a smart video IoT solution using Intel® hardware and software tools[OPENVINO](https://docs.openvinotoolkit.org/latest/openvino_docs_install_guides_installing_openvino_windows.html).
 The app will detect faces of people in a designated area.

   | Details            |              |